How I Ended This Summer

 Time Out says

 For all the drabness the above description implies, the movie's first hour happens to be its most absorbing.
-Director Alexei Popogrebsky sets up the quiet tensions between his two generationally divided characters like a chess match pocked with occasional power grabs, like when Sergei criticises Pavel's shoddy data collection.
-"People died here," he emphasises.
+Director Alexei Popogrebsky sets up the quiet tensions between his two generationally divided characters like a chess match pocked with occasional power grabs, like when Sergei criticizes Pavel's shoddy data collection.
+"People died here," he emphasizes.
 There's a strained father-son dynamic that begins to peek out, as well as a subtle portrait of the evolving Russia, split between duty and freedom.

 Too bad, then, when an urgent telegram from the mainland shifts the film into survivalist mode.
 You'll be stupefied as the plot becomes an endless (and largely suspense-free) chase scene, with furious Sergei stalking Pavel across the tundra.
 (The clash is doubly irritating for having little motivation apart from a minor misunderstanding.)
 Who took over the screenwriting duties?
 Tony Scott?
 Sometimes drama, like borscht, tastes better when slowly simmered, not brought to a boil.